jftuga/quautomatrics/README.md

   quautomatrics [command]

 Available Commands:
-  createContacts  Add contacts to a mailing list deleteContacts  Remove all contacts from a mailing list help            Help about any command replaceContacts Replace all mailing list entries with CSV entries
+  createContacts     Add contacts to a mailing list createDistribution Create a distribution file in JSON format deleteContacts     Remove all contacts from a mailing list help               Help about any command listLibraries      List all libraries.
+A library is needed in order to create a Distribution. listMailingLists   Get a mailing-list ID listSurveys        Get a survey ID. replaceContacts    Replace all mailing list entries with CSV entries uploadDistribution Upload a distribution file

 Flags:
       --config string   config file (default is quautomatrics_config.json)